 Scammers often use situations like the Coronavirus to take advantage of consumers.
 Please be alert and cautious of any scammers who may try and solicit you with the following:

 - Imposter Scam - scammers are attempting to solicit donations, steal personal information of consumers, or distribute malware by impersonating government agencies.

-- Investment Scam - scammers are attempting to send promotions that falsely claim that the products or services or publicly traded companies can prevent, detect, or cure Cornonvirus.
+- Investment Scam - scammers are attempting to send promotions that falsely claim that the products or services can prevent, detect, or cure Coronavirus.

 - Product Scam - scammers sell unapproved or misbranded products that make false health claims pertaining to COVID-19.
-One example is there has been reports of fraudulent marketing of COVID-19-related face masks.
+One example is there have been reports of fraudulent marketing of COVID-19-related face masks.

 - Fraudulent Stimulus Checks - scammers are attempting to send out fraudulent checks disguised as Stimulus Checks via mail.

 For more information please click the links below for the latest news to better protect yourself from these scams.